sarahmughal/Care-Companion/README.md

 ## What we learned
 We learned how to make a google chrome extension which we weren’t aware of how to do beforehand.
 We had to look up many tutorials and refer to a wide variety of tutorials and articles online to do this as well as using the support from the awesome mentors!

+## What's next for Care Companion
+We hope that this chrome extension is implemented at schools as it can be the future for decreasing the onset of mental illnesses in the community of young teens.
+Our previous plan was to integrate a machine learning model to detect trends and patterns of a user’s searches, which we now hope to add in the future.